Full-time (2 crew members) OPEN for 2018

 Prairie Drifter Farm is looking for individuals who are self-motivated, have great attention to detail and are eager to work and learn.
 Previous farm experience is a great benefit but not required.
 Crew members should be in good physical condition with the ability to lift 50 pounds.
 Farm work is physically demanding and we work in all weather conditions.
 Employees should expect to work efficiently and quickly and maintain our standards of high quality produce and customer service.
 Efficiency in production is what helps to make the farm financially viable; we work at a fast pace and expect our employees to do the same.
 A smoothly operating farm helps to create a positive living and working environment for the entire crew.
 Employees should be able to work independently and in a group and have an interest in sustainable agriculture and good food!
 It is important for us to work in an enjoyable environment for the benefit of our family, our crew and our membership.

-- Hourly starting wage of $8.50/hour (negotiable based on past experience).
+- Hourly base pay of $9/hour (dependent on past experience).